-There's something inherently appealing about a brand new house -- you get to pick out the countertops, drapes, and appliances, and have everything designed just the way you want it.
-New houses often come with more space and better appliances, require less immediate fix-up work, and are more energy-efficient than older ones -- and all at a competitive price.
+There's something inherently appealing about a brand new house—you get to pick out the countertops, drapes, and appliances, and have everything designed just the way you want it.
+There won't be a creepy ancient basement.
+And new houses often come with more space and better appliances, require less immediate fix-up work, and are more energy-efficient than older ones—and all at a competitive price.

-The absolute number one, most important factor in buying a new house is not what you buy (that is, the particular model), but rather who you buy it from.
-A responsible builder understands that he or she has a reputation to protect, constructs homes that live up to the promises, and remains available should issues arise.
-More than a few builders, however, take your money, throw together a house that starts falling apart on day one, and then stop returning phone calls.
+The absolute top factor in buying a new house is not what you buy (that is, the particular model), but rather who you buy it from.
+A responsible builder understands that its company has a reputation to protect, and thus constructs homes that live up to the promises and remains available should issues arise.
+More than a few builders, however, take customers' money, throw together a house that starts falling apart on day one, and then stop returning phone calls.

 Also, you yourself should visit your home site regularly during construction and take a final walk-through to catch last minute finishing defects or deficiencies.

 Ask the builder to allow your inspector or contractor to give the home a once-over at least these three times during construction: